-More than 25 years ago the United Way of Washington County-East formed the Youth United Way.
+In 1994, the United Way of Washington County-East formed the Youth United Way.
 The goal was to teach philanthropy to the next generation of donors and provide opportunities for youth to be involved in their home community.
 The Youth United Way program is youth-led, electing their own president (or copresidents) who serve on the United Way of Washington County-East board of directors.
-They are a peer-led group, determining their own community priorities activities with guidance from United Way staff and volunteers.
-The Youth United Way program provides a unique and valuable experience in organizing, volunteering, time management, leadership and philanthropy for a wide variety of teens in grades 6-12.
+They are a peer-led group, determining their own community priorities and activities with guidance from United Way staff and volunteers.
+The Youth United Way program provides a unique and valuable experience in organizing, volunteering, time management, leadership, and philanthropy for a wide variety of teens in grades 6-12.

-Youth United Way accepts applications from local youth and hunger organizations and allocates the money raised throughout the year to the organizations based right in the Stillwater Area.
-Youth United Way has raised and allocated more than $20,000 to local youth and hunger programs in the Stillwater Area.
-They help support feeding the hungry in our community through Valley Outreach, provide school based services aimed at preventing and reducing youth chemical use through the Youth Service Bureau, horseback riding to people with disabilities through Courage Kenny Riders, school based mental health with help from FamilyMeans, and other programs supported by our partner organizations.
+Youth United Way accepts applications from local youth and hunger organizations and allocates the money raised throughout the year to organizations based right in the Stillwater Area.
+Youth United Way has raised and distributed more than $20,000 to local youth and hunger programs in the Stillwater Area.
+They help support feeding the hungry in our community through Valley Outreach, provide school-based services aimed at preventing and reducing youth chemical use through the Youth Service Bureau, horseback riding to people with disabilities through Courage Kenny Riders, school-based mental health with help from FamilyMeans, and other programs supported by our partner organizations.